 Running Compaction on Disk Store Log Files

 When a cache operation is added to a disk store, any preexisting operation record for the same entry becomes obsolete, and Apache Geode marks it as garbage.
 For example, when you create an entry, the create operation is added to the store.
 If you update the entry later, the update operation is added and the create operation becomes garbage.
-Geode does not remove garbage records as it goes, but it tracks the percentage of garbage in each operation log, and provides mechanisms for removing garbage to compact your log files.
+Geode does not remove garbage records as it goes, but it tracks the percentage of non-garbage (live data) remaining in each operation log, and provides mechanisms for removing garbage to compact your log files.

 Geode compacts an old operation log by copying all non-garbage records into the current log and discarding the old files.
 As with logging, oplogs are rolled as needed during compaction to stay within the max oplog setting.